-The establishment of the ASEAN Economic Community or called "AEC", whose blueprint has been agreed upon since 2015, makes trade flows in the Asian region very free (Jiuhardi & Michael, 2022; Killian, 2022).
-One of the partnerships in it focuses on increasing the equity of weapons.
-Import urgency exists because some countries have their advantages, thus requiring the exchange of goods and services commodities to complement each other (Ernst, 1981).
-Military competition and empowerment is a form of cooperation that benefits various parties.
+The establishment of the ASEAN Economic Community or called "AEC", whose 489 490 blueprint has been agreed upon since 2015, makes trade flows in the Asian region very free (Jiuhardi & Michael, 2022: Killian, 2022).
+One of the partnerships in it focuses on increasing 491 492 the equitndy of weapons.
+Import urgency exists because some countries have their own advantages, thus requiring the exchange of goods and services commodities to complement 493 each other (Ernst, 1981).
+Military competition and empowerment is a form of cooperation 494 495 that benefits various parties.
 The movement of arms exports in Indonesia-Malaysia-Singapore fluctuated.
 Figure 5 visualizes the intensity of arms exports from three countries.
-In 8 years, the average nominal arms exports in Indonesia- Malaysia-Singapore was 28.53 billion US\$, 7.38 billion US\$, and 31.67 billion US\$.
+496 497 In a period of 8 years, the average nominal in arms exports in Indonesia-Malaysia-Singapore was 28.53 billion US\$, 7.38 billion US\$, and 31.67 billion US\$.
+498

-Figure 4 - Armed forces personnel in Indonesia, Malaysia, and Singapore (2014-2021)
+499 Figure 4 - Armed forces personnel in Indonesia, Malaysia, and Singapore (2014-2021)